mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 So you see we have two main problems here:

-- noise
+- inaccuracy
 - latency

 These two issues will influence the user experience and performance tremendously.
 In other words: you loose that 35% when you use one of the above solutions.
 So I am still waiting for someone to come up with a solution, so that we can get rid of the bulky OptiTrackSystem.

 # How Long until We Have Device Intrinsic Spatial Tracking?
-with depth cameras and feature based tracking algorithms ths solution most likly be an optical aproach coming out of the research area of computer vision.
-Spatial Displays are by far not the only devices that need to be aware of their own location and roataion (= 6 DoF location).
-This is also a very fundamental question in robotics.
-Robots also need to additonaly construct a map of their sourunding enviroment.
+With depth cameras making it to mobile phones and the steady improvement of feature based tracking algorithms i belive that the solution will most likly originate out of the research area of computer vision.
+An important thing to keep in mind is that Spatial Displays are by far not the only devices that need to be aware of their own location and roataion (= 6 DoF location).
+This is also a very fundamental question in robotics, a research area driven by Robots also need to additonaly construct a map of their sourunding enviroment.
 This computaional problen is called __SLAM__ _Simultaneous localization and mappping_.
 There have been amazing advances in that field, otherwise we would not have seen [self driving cars](http://en.wikipedia.org/wiki/Autonomous_car#2010s).
 However, Robert just pointed me to the [LSD-SLAM algoirthm developed by Computer Vison Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1).
 This algorithm solves the SLAM problem using a single camera, runs on a smartphone

 So the far most promising solution to our problem could be [Project Tango](https://www.google.com/atap/projecttango/#project) by ATAP (Google).
 As experts in Computer Vision and Robotics are working on it, I am really exited about this project.
 Tango really benefits from the advances in computer vision that have been made However, I wonder what the accuracy of the spatial localization will be like.
 I am convinced it takes quite a high accuracy to make the dynamic peephole metaphor work.